As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Peach and Spinach Salad

 Good salads can only be made with good ingredients prepared with care.
 This might sound a little cheesy, but hear me out.
 Since most salads feature no cooking and minimal added seasoning, there really isn’t a place for subpar ingredients or prep to hide.
-When it comes to making our grilled peach salad recipe, the obvious standout ingredient needs to be the peaches!
+When it comes to making my grilled peach salad recipe, the obvious standout ingredient needs to be the peaches!

 For a good example of what not to do, there is a famous Family Guy scene I love about pizza place salads and how they are always a disappointment.
 Feel free to take a quick break from cooking and watch that clip!

 Picking fruit at the store can seem like a bit of a gamble at times, so I’ll walk you through a surefire way to get it right.